 Schreiner-Hemming Collection, Manuscripts & Archives, University of Cape Town

-The Schreiner-Hemming Collection is a complicated one involving the papers, or rather part of the papers, of three families, the Schreiners, the Hemmings, and the Browns of Taung, joined by marriages and friendships.
+1.1 The Schreiner-Hemming Collection is a large and complicated one involving the papers, or rather part of the papers, of three families, the Schreiners, the Hemmings, and the Browns of Taung, that were joined by marriages and friendships.
 It is less ‘a collection’ than a number of them, and its different components have somewhat different characteristics.
 Its main divisions are:

 A. Family Correspondences

-A.1 Schreiner family – 9 folders (usually mapping onto particular letter-writers)
+A.1 Schreiner family – organised by usually mapping onto particular letter-writers

 B. Other Correspondences